claudiob/pypeton/README.markdown

         django-cumulus       # to store uploads on CDN

-* run the command `./req` to install the new requirement
+* run the command `python manage.py require` to install the new requirement
 * add the following lines to settings/staging.py:

         INSTALLED_APPS = INSTALLED_APPS + (